Last Updated on

 Tegallalang Rice Terraces (Ubud)

-Amanda from Fly Stay Luxe
+Contributed by Amanda from Fly Stay Luxe

 No doubt you’ve seen the photos on Instagram of beautiful Balinese rice paddies, stepping down a steep mountain with early morning sun rays peeping through the tall palm trees, and a beautiful lady twirling around wearing a flowy tropical maxi-dress.
 There are literally hundreds of rice terraces dotted around the mountains of Ubud, but the Tegalalang Rice Terraces are undoubtedly one of the most beautiful in all of Indonesia.